vic-ma/howtodismantle.github.io/_posts/2024-11-09-Cam-like-a-Bosch-Part-I-Integrate-Bosch-security-cam-AI-features-with-Peakboard.md

 ![image](/assets/2024-11-09/040.png)

 We then apply the task to a field in the camera's view.
-The following screenshot shows the task for Lot A. You can see that the field is highlighted on the right side and integrated into the camera picture.
+The following screenshot shows the task and field for Lot A. You can see the field highlighted in the camera's view.

 ![image](/assets/2024-11-09/050.png)